-In 2022, we confirmed procedures to transfer head office operations elsewhere, the implementation status of drills and exercises carried out by each department and issues to be addressed in the future based on the assumption of a large-scale earthquake beneath the Tokyo metropolitan area which leads the disfunction of Tokyo Head Office.
-These efforts were part of activities to further enhance the BCP readiness of the head office.
+Every year, SUMCO confirms procedures to transfer head office operations elsewhere, the implementation status of drills and exercises carried out by each department and issues to be addressed in the future based on the assumption of a large-scale earthquake beneath the Tokyo metropolitan area which leads the disfunction of Tokyo Head Office.
+We continue with activities aimed at further enhancing the readiness of the head office's BCP.

 We also conduct integrated emergency response drills at each plant, which include activities such as evacuation, firefighting, reporting, rescue, emergency relief and transportation in the event of a disaster such as an earthquake.
 In addition to those drills above, we also conduct regular BCP training to confirm procedures and the contents of the BCP and enhance our response capabilities.
 Continuous improvements are made by reviewing the training results, identifying issues, and revising procedures and other contents after conducting the drills.
+For example, at the Miyazaki Plant of SUMCO TECHXIV Corporation, practical simulation training was conducted in anticipation of the Nankai Trough Earthquake, leading to the confirmation and improvement of disaster BCP procedures.
 Furthermore, at each site, we are implementing measures to minimize damage and ensure swift recovery in the event of a disaster such as an earthquake.
 This includes facility improvements such as installing earthquake-resistant measures seismic reinforcement and stockpiling necessary tools, materials and equipment to promptly resume production.